bquarks/steroid-polyter/README.md

 ### Hooks

 Polyter have 5 hooks to manage the route lifecycle.
-You can do anythin here.
+You can do anything here.
 This hooks can be defined by route and by default configuration (complementary).

 * **run**: this hook is the first callback in the route lifecycle.
 You have access to the params here.
 * **before**: here add the extension instances.